leonardoliska/leonardoliska/README.md

 </span>

-### 👨 About Me
+### About Me

-- 🇧🇷 My name is Leonardo, i live in Brazil.
+- 🇧🇷 My name is Leonardo, i am a Full Stack Web Developer from Brazil.
-- 📖 I study full-stack web development at [Kenzie Academy Brasil](https://www.linkedin.com/school/kenzie-brasil).
-- 🌱 Currently i'm focused on learning back-end development.
+- 🌱 Currently i'm learning back-end development at [Kenzie Academy Brasil](https://www.linkedin.com/school/kenzie-brasil).

 ### How to Reach Me